rebroad/ZeroTierOne/IPTABLES_INTEGRATION.md

 Look for messages like:
 - "INFO: Iptables manager initialized with WAN interface 'X' and N UDP ports"
 - "INFO: Auto-detected WAN interface 'X' for iptables"
-- "INFO: Added iptables rule for peer X"
+- "INFO: Added peer X to/from iptables ipset"
-- "INFO: Removed iptables rule for peer X"
+- "INFO: Removed peer X to/from iptables ipset"
+- "WARNING: State inconsistency detected - tried to add peer X that may already exist in ipset"
+- "WARNING: State inconsistency detected - tried to remove peer X that may not exist in ipset"
-- "WARNING: Failed to add/remove iptables rule for peer X"
+- "WARNING: Failed to create iptables rule for port X"

 ## Example Configurations